Load balancing policies without feedback using timed replicas: Workload distribution and conditional mean response time under exponential service times

+When the system is lightly loaded, we expect that the replicas of an arriving job will find most servers idle.
+Thus, all $d$ replicas get served by $d$ parallel servers, leading to improvement in the mean response time performance.
+However, under heavy traffic regimes, this policy behaves similar to the random routing policy where only the primary replica gets served, while all secondary replicas are likely to get canceled.
+In this regime, the policies with queue state information can perform better, although this improvement in performance comes at the cost of procurement of information.

-In Fig.~\ref{Fig:STVsAR-d-Inf0}, we compare the mean sojourn time under dispatch policy $\pi(1,\infty,0)$ as a function of normalized arrival rate $\lambda$ for different numbers of replica $d$.
-We have selected the total number of servers as $N=20$, and exponential service rate $\mu = 1$.
-It follows from the figure that for lower arrival rates, a higher number of replicas $d$ is preferred.
-Moreover, the performance of the policies with secondary replicas is never worse than the random routing policy.
-That is, as opposed to other policies seen earlier, the additional replicas are executed only if the server is idle in this policy.
-Therefore, a higher choice of replication factor $d$ does not increase the system load significantly.
-For moderate to higher values of arrival rates, all the different choices of number of replicas have a similar performance with the stability condition being $\lambda < \mu$, independent of number of replicas $d$.
-We also provide the percentage improvement of conditional mean response time of the policy $\pi(p, \infty, 0)$ over random routing policy for various values of normalized arrival rate in Table~\ref{Tab:ZeroDeadLineComaprison-d}.
+We plot the mean response time $\tau$ for policy $\pi(d, \infty, 0)$ as a function of arrival rate $\lambda$ in Fig.~\ref{Fig:STVsAR-d-Inf0}, for the number of servers $N = 20$, service rate $\mu = 1$, and different number of replicas $d$.
+Here, are the main observations. \begin{compactenum} \item The mean response time for $\pi(d,\infty,0)$ is uniformly better for larger number of replicas $d$, and the gains are highest for lower arrival rates. \item Here, the additional replicas are executed only if the server is idle in this policy.
+Therefore, a higher choice of replication factor $d$ does not increase the system load significantly. \item For moderate to higher values of arrival rates, all the different choices of number of replicas have a similar performance under the stability region of $\lambda < \mu$, independent of number of replicas $d$. \end{compactenum} We also provide the percentage improvement of conditional mean response time of the policy $\pi(d, \infty, 0)$ over random routing policy for various values of normalized arrival rate in Table~\ref{Tab:ZeroDeadLineComaprison-d}.

+We note from the numerical comparisons that $\pi(d, \infty, 0)$ policy offers a superior performance among all $\pi(d,\infty, T_2)$ policies.
+It is also clear that $\pi(d, \infty, 0)$ policy performs better than random routing for any value of $d$.
+We now proceed to study the performance of this policy with respect to some of the best known load balancing policies in the literature.